babashka/sci/doc/ai/0008-cljd-port.md

 Host interop on cljd goes through member-control override fns (merged from master, #1048).
-Dart has no reflection, so the cljd arm of eval-instance-method-invocation resolves the instance class (.-runtimeType, via :public-class if unlisted), looks up the override fn in :instance-methods / :instance-fields and applies it.
+Dart has no reflection, so the cljd arm of eval-instance-method-invocation gets the receiver's `.-runtimeType` and looks up its config, then applies the override fn from :instance-methods /
+:instance-fields.
 Every member is effectively closed: unlisted members throw, the `true` sentinel and :allow :all are meaningless (nothing to reflect).
 See cljd_interop_test.cljd.
 Static overrides resolve at analysis through the same member-disposition path.

+Config is keyed on the `:class` Type object, not its name.
+Dart `Type.toString()` is not stable under AOT obfuscation (Flutter release), so matching on a stringified type name would silently break.
+Instead normalize-classes builds a `:type->opts` index on cljd (from each entry's `:class` value) and the eval branch dispatches on `(.-runtimeType obj)` by Type identity.
+The config shape is unchanged from other platforms (`:class` already exists there for reflection); only the internal index differs, so a `:classes` map written for the JVM works on cljd if it carries `:class`.

 This survives tree-shaking: an override body that calls a real Dart method (`(fn [s] (.toUpperCase s))`) compiles to a direct call site, so AOT keeps the